mantidproject/documents/Design/Plotting/plotting_namespaces_conventions.md

   be worth discussing this again.

 * Provide an alias for `tool_spectrum`: `tool_sp`, or `sp` if we drop the `tool_` prefix.

+* I'm still in favour of dropping the `tool_` prefix as being required and having it accept both.
+(Martyn)